Grachev-Alexey/322/replit.md

-✓ Removed duplicate headers and optimized spacing for single-screen view ✓ Added responsive design with adaptive sizing to prevent scrolling on different screen sizes ✓ Balanced beauty and compactness with smart element scaling
+✓ Removed duplicate headers and optimized spacing for single-screen view ✓ Added responsive design with adaptive sizing to prevent scrolling on different screen sizes ✓ Balanced beauty and compactness with smart element scaling ✓ January 21, 2025: Implemented frontend-only calculations for instant responsiveness ✓ Added automatic package selection based on down payment amount ✓ Enhanced slider to use VIP package cost as maximum value ✓ Fixed 15+ procedures discount display in package comparison ✓ Improved shadow containment to prevent visual overflow issues ✓ Enhanced scrollbars with beautiful gradients and smooth animations ✓ Expanded admin perks management with more icon options and delete functionality

 ## User Preferences